Most Expensive Rug Ever Sold! - Rug the Rock

 Clark Sickle-Leaf Carpet- Most expensive rug

-The auction at Sotheby's New York stunned everyone by shattering all records and becoming the most expensive rug ever sold.
-Even as the rarest of masterpieces in handmade rugs, it was expected to fetch around $10 million, but the unknown buyer was unwilling to let it go at almost any price.
-The buyer is probably from the Middle East, which acquired the rug for a museum there.
+The auction at Sotheby's New York stunned everyone as it shattered all records and became the most expensive rug ever sold.
+The unknown buyer from the Middle East, unwilling to let it go at almost any price, acquired the rarest masterpiece in handmade rugs for a museum there.
+Expectations of the rug fetching around $10 million were surpassed, leaving everyone amazed.

 Watch this video describing the most expensive rug of all time, Clark Sickle-Leaf Carpet: